edgedb/edgedb/docs/stdlib/numbers.rst

     less precision.

-    In addition with this, :ref:`our mathematical functions <ref_std_math>` are designed to keep the separation between bigint values and the rest of our numerical types.
+    In addition with this, :ref:`our mathematical functions <ref_std_math>` are designed to keep separation between big integer values and the rest of our numerical types.

     All of the following types can be explicitly cast into a :eql:type:`bigint` type: